socialsoftware/microservices-simulator/README.md

 * The command launches JMeter GUI.
 By clicking `File > Open` and selecting a test file it is possible to observe the test structure.
 * Tests can also be run using the GUI, by clicking on the `Start` button.

-## How to implement and test your own business logic
+## How to implement and test your own business logic for TCC

 The code follows the structure in the figure, where the packages in blue and orange contain, respectively, the microservices domain specific code and the transactional causal consistency domain specific code.